naraen/Experiments/sudokuSolver/README.md

 This will drop you into a repl.
 In the repl you can input and interact with a grid.
 The

-##Interactive Commands
+## Interactive Commands
 The repl supports the following commands

-**init grid**  <81 grid numbers as input>
+**init grid**  <81 numbers as input>
+Initialize the solver with the puzzle to work on.

 The command expects 81 numbers.
+Unsolved cells should be represented by 0.
+If there is a mistake while entering numbers, entering `init grid` on a newline, will restart the sequence.
-Use 0 to represent blank spaces.
-It is forgiving of white spaces (tabs, blanks, newlines).

-The following are equivalent and will initialize to the same grid
+The command is forgiving of white spaces (tabs, blanks, newlines) while entering numbers.
+The following are equally valid ways to initialize same puzzle.

 ```
   init grid 000100290003020600000090000100008000300071000296000000060000003005000010000504007